apache/echarts-doc/en/option/partial/z-zlevel.md

 `zlevel` value of all graphical elements in ${componentName}.

 `zlevel` is used to make layers with Canvas.
 Graphical elements with different `zlevel` values will be placed in different Canvases, which is a common optimization technique.
-We can put those frequently changed elements (like those with animations) to a seperate `zlevel`.
+We can put those frequently changed elements (like those with animations) to a separate `zlevel`.
 Notice that too many Canvases will increase memory cost, and should be used carefully on mobile phones to avoid crash.

 Canvases with bigger `zlevel` will be placed on Canvases with smaller `zlevel`.